For my final project I presented a bus application whose aim was to help choosing the bus as a travel option a little easier for potential travelers.

 Research and analysis

-For the target audience I decided to focus on the fence-sitters for the most impact - those who do not take the bus often but who are open to the idea.
+I conducted in-person interviews with four people, who do not take the bus often but who is open to the idea.

 Whenever the users had any uncertainty regarding the distance to the bus stop and when and how often the buses were going, they were highly likely to choose other travel options than the bus.
+I decided to focus on this for the next stage of ideating.

 Ideating

 Ideas were evaluated and plotted in a Complexity and Value graph to help decide which feature to include in the prototype designs.
-(How complex will the feature be to implement, and how much value do the feature give the user?)

 Sketching

-The home screen contains a map with a blip showing your current location and allows user to find bus stops nearby
+The home screen contains a map with a blip showing your current location and allows user to find bus stops nearby.
+The “Saved stops” sections show live update about the next bus passing by from your most used stops.
+There is also a field to start planning a journey from scratch.

 Low-fidelity prototype